 For the first time since 2014, Formula Ford joined the list of junior single-seater categories that Formula Scout reports on this year.
-Elliot Wood reviews what happened in FFord in 2019, from America to India
+Ida Wood reviews what happened in FFord in 2019, from America to India

 Following Hunter McElrea’s path to a Mazda scholarship and nearly the USF2000 title within a year of departing Australian FFord, there was renewed focus on the national championship in 2019 – its 50th year of existence.